 The highest peak in Africa Kilimanjaro requires no technical climbing and its glaciered Uhuru Peak (5,895m/19,341ft) is summited by dedicated novice climbers many times every year.
 With six routes up “Kili”, we have selected those offering the best chances for you to stand on “The Roof of Africa”, ticking a tremendous accomplishment off your bucket list!

 Tanzania has over 120 ethnic groups within its boundaries, the greatest of any African country and the secondmost in the entire world!
 Three general categories can be used to describe the heritage of these diverse and beautiful people: hunter-gatherers, farmers and pastoralists.
 Examples of the most ancient traditions – that of the hunter-gatherers - live on in the Hadzabe and Datoga of the Lake Eyasi region.
 In contrast, the pastoralist Maasai (sometimes spelled “Masai”, of the northern plains areas) and farmer Chagga (of Kilimanjaro’s slopes) represent cultures more widespread among Tanzania’s traditional peoples, with livestock and crop cultivation being much more commonly practiced.
-All of the tribes named take part in the travel industry, and we work with operators striving towards to best practices in cultural tourism.
+All of the tribes named take part in the Tanzania safari travel industry, and we work with operators striving towards to best practices in cultural tourism.

 While the inland areas of Tanzania offer the quintessential safari tours that Africa travel is known for, the magic doesn’t stop there: the coast has much to dream of as well!
 The Arab influence of the narrow strip of land extending from northern Kenya through Tanzania to Mozambique is sheer delight, from dress to music to food.
 From the sailing dhows, Taraab music and spice farms of Zanzibar, to the swaying palms and white sand beach outside Dar Es Salaam, the Swahili Coast is a perfect place to enjoy delicious seafood, learn about African seafaring culture, and find the the rest that will leave your mind and body feeling new and fresh.

-Whether you’re planning an adventure of your own or with a loved one, with your family or another group of adventurers, reach out to the Africa Travel Specialists at Global Basecamps to find the right safari Tanzania has to offer.
+Whether you’re planning an adventure of your own or with a loved one, with your family or another group of adventurers, reach out to the Tanzania Safari Travel Specialists at Global Basecamps to find the right safari Tanzania has to offer.
 As we know from years of Tanzania safari planning, there’s a lot to know about how to book domestic flights to the right airport, choose the right tour from all the safaris Tanzania has available, and set you up on the best game drive to see the animals your heart dreams of.
 There is no end to the variety and richness of experiences at hand in this most interesting of African countries, and we are here to tailor them on the terms that work best for you.
 We’ll provide all the support and advice needed for planning and booking, and soon you’ll be on the path of adventuring in wonderful Tanzania!